Rushi-Hipparge/rushi-gethub/README.md

 # rushi-gethub
-this is my first git respositry
+this is my first git respositry.
 Author - rushikesh